Can I Join the Bone Marrow Registry?

 How do I join the panel?

-To join the panel you will have a blood test to establish your HLA type and you will be asked to complete a consent form.
+To join the panel you will have a blood test to establish your HLA type.
+You will be asked to read an information leaflet and to provide consent.

 How else can I help?